-The Regional Council is responsible for preparing an LTCCP under the Act, by applying the Regional Council's assumptions and presenting the financial information in accordance with generally accepted accounting practice in New Zealand.
+The Regional Council is responsible for preparing a LTCCP under the Act, by applying the Regional Council's assumptions and presenting the financial information in accordance with generally accepted accounting practice in New Zealand.
 The Regional Council's responsibilities arise from section 93 of the Act.

-We are responsible for expressing an independent opinion on the LTCCP and reporting that opinion to you.
-This responsibility arises from section 15 of the Public Audit Act 2001 and section 94(1) of the Act.
+We are responsible for expressing an independent opinion on the Statement of Proposal for adoption of an LTCCP and reporting that opinion to you.
+This responsibility arises from section 15 of the Public Audit Act 2001 and section 84(4) of the Act.